Lefschetz fixed-point theorem

-In mathematics, the Lefschetz fixed-point theorem is a formula that counts the fixed points of a continuous mapping from a compact topological space $X$ to itself by means of traces of the induced mappings on the homology groups of $X$.
-It is named after Solomon Lefschetz, who first stated it in 1926.
+In mathematics, the Lefschetz fixed-point theorem is a formula that counts the fixed points of a continuous mapping from a compact triangulable topological space $X$ to itself by means of traces of the induced mappings on the homology groups of $X$.
+It is named after Solomon Lefschetz, who first stated it in 1926 but in different way involving coincidence points of functions.